Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Spin model and symmetry constraints

 The knowledge of the exchange constants is crucial for computing and predicting the order-disorder transition temperature $T_c$, the magnon spectra or the spin pair correlation functions.
 Moreover, external control over these constants through electric fields or strain can result in magnetic phase transitions \cite{PhysRevB.107.035432,Xu2020,PhysRevB.91.140405,Cenker2022}, generate skyrmionic textures \cite{Sun2023,PhysRevApplied.19.024064} or tune $T_c$ \cite{siskins2022}.

 In our calculations, ${\mathcal J}_{ij}$ is computed at the local frame of reference shown in Fig. \ref{bondDM}(a), while the corresponding atomic pairs $ij$ are labeled as indicated in Fig. \ref{Structure}(b).
 In this figure, each pair $ij \in \{c1, c2, c3, c4 \}$ exhibits a different point group symmetry, that leads to different selection rules for the exchange constants.
 In the Appendix, we summarize the selection rules for the exchange constants when inversion symmetry ($\Pi$), mirror $\alpha\beta$-plane symmetry ($\sigma_{\alpha\beta}$), and $C_2$ symmetry around the $\alpha$-axis ($C_{2\alpha}$) (where $\alpha$, $\beta$ = $x$, $y$, and $z$) are present with respect to the center of a given bond.
 We apply these rules to identify the non-zero exchange parameters from the corresponding symmetries for the CGS and CGST structures, see Table \ref{tablesymm}.
 The Janus structure of CGST breaks $\Pi$, $\sigma_{xy}$, $C_{2x}$ and $C_{2y}$ symmetries that are present in CGS and CGT.
 For CGST, the first and third neighbors have non-zero $D^y$ and $D^z$ values, which vanish for CGS and CGT.
 We will demonstrate that it is also possible to induce $D^y$ in CGS and CGT between first neighbors by a gate voltage that breaks inversion symmetry.
+Moreover, uniaxial strain breaks $C_{2y}$ symmetry with respect to the $c2$' bond, inducing a $D_{c2\text{'}}^y$ component.
 In Fig. \ref{bondDM}(b-d) we show a sketch of how different DM vector components induce non-collinear magnetic configurations.